 By Frederick Ritchie Bechdolt in 1922

 Of the frontier cemeteries whose dead came to their ends, shod in accordance with the grim phrase of their times, there remains one just outside the town of Tombstone to the north.
-Here, straggling mesquite bushes grow on the summit of the ridge; cacti and ocatilla sprawl over the sun-baked earth hiding between their thorny stems the headboards and the long narrow heaps of stones which no man could mistake.
+Here, straggling mesquite bushes grow on the summit of the ridge; cacti and ocotillo sprawl over the sun-baked earth hiding between their thorny stems the headboards and the long narrow heaps of stones which no man could mistake.
 Some of these headboards still bear traces of black-lettered epitaphs which tell how death came to strong men in the full flush of youth.
 But the vast majority of the boulder heaps are marked by cedar slabs whose penciled legends the elements have long since washed away.

 The sun shines hot here on the summit of the ridge.
-Across the wide mesquite flat the granite ramparts of the Dragoons frown all the long day, and the bleak hill graveyard frowns back at them.
-Thus the men who came to this last resting-place frowned back at Death.
+Across the wide mesquite flat, the granite ramparts of the Dragoons frown all the long day, and the bleak hill graveyard frowns back at them.
+Thus the men who came to this last resting place frowned back at Death.